philsturgeon/phptherightway-book/README.md

 ## Contribution

 Recursively clone this repository, as you will need the `web/` submodule.
-The `web/` folder is a clone of the [phptherightway.com](http://phptherightway.com) website, and will be read by `convert.php`.
+The `web/` folder is a clone of the [phptherightway.com] website, and will be read by `convert.php`.
 It uses some really cheap and crappy regex and string manipulation to convert Jekyll tags into LeanPub tags, then we just hope the Markdown doesn't have weird inconsistencies.

 Please note that if you make changes to any `.txt.` files in the `manuscript/` folder they will be lost next time `convert.php` is run.
-Instead, make changes to the website repository (via the submodule or however) then send a PR to the main repo.
+Instead, make changes to the [website repository] (via the submodule or however) then send a [pull request to that repository].

 Once your website change is merged, you can update the book by doing the following: